jazteng2/bvnote-api/README.md

 # bvnote-api
-Basic WebAPI for requesting resources from a MysqlDatabase.
+Basic (maybe REST) WebAPI for requesting resources from a MysqlDatabase.
 It is for storing and retrieving bible resources from user input.
 This is the main api for the web and mobile client applications in the future.

 # Status
 In development

-# Correct API Project
-bvnote-web-api

 # Available Endpoints
 - /api/v1/books (GET)